DAY 1

 D included

-We meet in the afternoon at Athens airport and transfer to our comfortable 4-star hotel, located just 5 minutes walk away from the new Acropolis Museum and within easy walking distance of the historical city centre.
-After drinks in the hotel’s rooftop bar with superb views of the Parthenon, we dine at the Plaka’s oldest restaurant, one of Paddy’s favourite Athens hangouts, where he would frequently meet with his close friend, George Katsimbalis.
+We meet in the afternoon at Athens airport and transfer to our comfortable 4 star hotel, located just 5 minutes walk away from the new Acropolis Museum and within easy walking distance of the historic city centre.
+In the late afternoon, we may have time for a short walk to the foot of the Acropolis, before dinner at the hotel’s elegant and highly acclaimed rooftop restaurant gazing directly on to this Greek wonder.

 DAY 2